WayneMusungu/Pitch-Quotes/pitchapp/README.md

 #### **User Story BDD**
 - As a user, I would like to see the pitches other people have posted.
-- As a user, I would like to be signed in for me to leave a comment
+- As a user, I would like to be signed in and be able to log out.
 - As a user, I would like to receive a welcoming email once I sign up.
-- As a user, I would like to view the pitches I have created in my profile page.
 - As a user, I would like to submit a pitch.
+- As a user, I would like to view the pitches I have created.
+- As a user, I would like to update an already existing pitch.

 #### **Technologies used**
 1. Flask